cwarden45/DTC_Scripts/Nebula/Gencove/README.md

 ![estimated genotype recovery](low_coverage_self_recovery-n6.png "estimated genotype recovery")

-Please note that the kinship estimate that I produced with a very small number of low coverage .bam files for STITCH ("STITCH-ref27BAM") was actually less than -0.6.
+Please note that the kinship estimate that I produced with a very small number of low coverage .bam files for STITCH (**STITCH-ref27BAM**) was actually less than -0.6.
 However, it set it to that value to make the rest of the plot easier to visualize.
 I expect that there are other ways to run STITCH that will result in better performance.

+When I get it working, the code for running **STITCH-ref27BAM** will be located [here](https://github.com/cwarden45/DTC_Scripts/tree/master/Color/lcWGS_Genotype_Estimations).

 I have uploaded the imputed .vcf files for myself to my [Personal Genome Project page](https://my.pgp-hms.org/profile/hu832966).